 Professional Wellness Programs

-Occupational Sleep Medicine involves the diagnosis and management of those whose work demands and schedule are unconventional, and special care and attention is needed to maintain optimal focus and alertness on the job.
+Occupational Sleep Medicine involves the diagnosis and management of those whose work demands and schedule are unconventional, and special care and attention are needed to maintain optimal focus and alertness on the job.

 This includes professional Drivers, Pilots, Ship Captains, First Responders (EMS, Firefighters, Police, 911 personnel), Healthcare workers (particularly those involved in 3rd shift) and other Shiftworkers of all types.